GHeinzelmann/APPFEL.py/README.md

 AmberTools20 or later [4] - http://ambermd.org/AmberTools.php

-&dagger; If the user has a graphics processing unit (GPU), we recommend downloading the CUDA version of NAMD.

-The folder APPFEL/strucures contains the initial structure of the complex, which will be the starting point of the calculations.
+The folder APPFEL/structures contains the initial structure of the complex, which will be the starting point of the calculations.
 The APPFEL/build\_files and APPFEL/namd\_files folders contain the CHARMM36 topology and parameters needed to build and simulate the systems.
 Additional force-field options, such as AMBER, will be added to APPFEL workflow in the near future.

-Even though Ambertools is not needed for parameter generation at the moment, the python3 version from AMBER's miniconda contains all the necessary modules to run APPFEL, such as *numpy* and *scipy*.
-So installing Ambertools might be simpler when compared to downloading, installing and adding each module to the python path.
+Even though Ambertools is not needed for parameter generation at the moment, the python 3.8 version from AMBER's miniconda contains all the necessary modules to run APPFEL, such as *numpy* and *scipy*.
+Installing Ambertools might be simpler when compared to downloading, installing and adding each module to the python path.

 # Running a sample calculation

 In this tutorial we will perform a sample calculation on a well-known protein-protein system (PDB code 1brs), which will be carried out inside the ./APPFEL/ folder from the APPFEL distribution.
 The whole procedure requires no manual steps and is divided in four stages: equilibration, steered molecular dynamics (SMD), running the free energy windows, and analyzing them to obtain the desired binding free energy.

+The tutorial shown here is an example calculation that can be readily reproduced without any adjustments to the code or the input files.
+The theory and methods behind APPFEL, the meaning of each input parameter, and how to add new systems to the automated workflow, can be found in the software's User Guide, located inside the ./doc/ folder.

 ## Equilibration